 To protect and preserve.
-Don't be afraid to spray the entire powerhead liberally with Yamalube Yamashield.
-It gives your powerhead that just-detailed look, and helps prevent the effects of corrosion.
-While you're at it, treat the rubber seal between the cowling and the engine pan with a high-quality silicone spray, like Yamalube Silicone Protectant & Lubricant.
-This helps keep it supple and effective.
+Don't be afraid to spray the entire powerhead liberally with Yamalube[®] Yamashield[TM].
+It not only helps give your powerhead that just-detailed look, but also helps prevent the effects of corrosion.
+While you're at it, protect and preserve the rubber seal between the cowling and the engine pan with a high-quality silicone spray, like Yamalube Silicone Protectant & Lubricant.
+This helps keep it supple to prevent water from entering this area.

 Look out below.
-Keep things protected below deck.
-Use a marine-grade cleaner for both your bilge and battery terminals.
-You'll find commercially available anti-fouling paints, coatings and materials to help keep your hull free of marine growth, but be sure to check local regulations before use.
+Keep things sharp and protected below deck.
+Use Yamaclean[®] Bilge Cleaner as necessary, and spray your battery terminals with Yamalube Battery Terminal Cleaner & Protector.
+Keep a clean hull for good looks and maximum performance, too.
+You'll find commercially available anti-fouling paints, coatings and materials to help get, and keep, your hull clean and free of marine growth.
+There are Yamalube cleaners for that annoying waterline, too.

 Keep it covered.
 Protect your outboard from the elements when not in use or when trailering by using a custom-fit Yamaha engine cover.
 If your boat sits outside, a custom-fit boat cover is a worthwhile investment.
+Even a tightly pulled tarp will help to a degree in this regard.